MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-net/HttpRequest.md

 ### **addHeader**
 `
-addHeader(key: string, value: @minecraft/server-admin.SecretString | string): HttpRequest
+addHeader(key: string, value: minecraftserveradmin.SecretString | string): HttpRequest
 `

 Adds an additional header to the overall list of headers used in the corresponding HTTP request.